 Here is a thorough resource from the Georgia Department of Economic Development with links to information about starting, growing and financing a small business in Georgia.
 There are also links for more learning and making connections.

-Better Business Bureau, BBBTipsTM on Creating a Business Plan
+Better Business Bureau, BBBTipsTM for Small Businesses

 Find the Licenses and Permits You Need

 Whether a customer is starting a business from home or looking to move into a home office, it’s important for them to remember that their business is still subject to license and permit laws.
 To help business owners navigate the process, SBA.gov offers a useful tool called “Permit Me."

 Money Smart for Small Business